scyvipera/hypoellipse/README.txt

 - files for creating local travel-time tables for use with HYPOELLIPSE

+You need :
+- gfortran
+- c compiler

 To compile source files you can use command :

 cd ./source